LukasHedegaard/continual-inference/README.md

 ```

 ## Simple example
-Continual Modules are a weight-compatible drop-in replacement for torch.nn Modules, with the enhanced capability of efficient continual inference.
+`co` modules are weight-compatible drop-in replacement for `torch.nn`, enhanced with the capability of efficient _continual inference_:

 ```python3
 import torch